Blepharophimosis Syndrome

 Treatment / Management

-In general, the following surgical recommendations are:
+In general, the following surgical recommendations are made:

 • If the central visual axis is obscured, but the vertical interpalpebral fissure height is more than 2 mm, either single-stage or two-stage repair is associated with satisfactory outcomes.[45]

-Females who inherit BPES through their father are more likely to have type I and should be referred to a clinical geneticist to discuss the nature of the disease, mode of inheritance, and fertility implications of the genetic disorder.
-Women should be informed of the risk of POF and be referred to a pediatric or reproductive endocrinologist and gynecologist to monitor ovarian status.
-The American Society for Reproductive Medicine and the International Menopause Society recommend estrogen replacement therapy for women with primary ovarian insufficiency.[29]
+Females who inherit BPES from the paternal parent are more likely to have type I disease and should be referred to a clinical geneticist to discuss the nature of the disease, its mode of inheritance, and the fertility implications of the genetic disorder.[46]
+Women should be informed of the risk of premature ovarian insufficiency and referred to a pediatric or reproductive endocrinologist and gynecologist to monitor ovarian status.
+Hormone replacement therapy is recommended to address early ovarian insufficiency and to prevent the long-term consequences of estrogen deprivation, such as osteoporosis and cardiovascular disease.
+Young women may consider fertility preservation alternatives, such as oocyte or embryo cryopreservation, before the decrease of ovarian function.[47][48]
+The American Society for Reproductive Medicine and the International Menopause Society recommend estrogen replacement therapy for women with primary ovarian insufficiency.[49]
+Hormone replacement therapy under the guidance of an endocrinologist and gynecologist is reasonable for maintaining normal bone mineral density.
+The options for women who wish to pursue parenthood include adoption, foster parenthood, embryo donation, egg donation, and cryopreservation.[50][46]

 Differential Diagnosis